 Actually, I discovered it by accident.
-During my research before our short trip to the Untersee region of Lake Constance, I came across an advertisement on one of the tourism websites.
+During my research before our short trip to the Untersee region of the Lake Constance I came across an advert on one of the tourism sites.
 You know, the ones that list all the local attractions, accommodation, and restaurants.
 An advertisement on the edge of this website aroused my interest.
 It was said there that the Hotel Restaurant Rheingerbe in Stein am Rhein offers a pilgrim's meal in Stein am Rhein.
 That sounded interesting.
 Different from what is usually served in restaurants.
 Since we always like to try something new and unusual on our travels, that was it the village of Stein am Rhein and his restaurant Rheingerbe landed on our itinerary.
 A stroke of luck for more than one reason.
 But more of that later!
 First of all, this is about the culinary things that we discovered on this trip.

 Where does the name Rheingerbe come from?